Scottish Welfare Fund

 - people continue to live independently where there's a risk of care or homelessness

-- people meet additional costs associated with looking after someone on temporary release from prison or a young offenders' institution
+- helping people meet additional costs associated with looking after someone on temporary release from prison or a young offenders' institution

 We produced the Scottish Welfare Fund: statutory guidance to provide a framework for decision makers that would promote consistency in decision making.